Moira Gibb: Career

 On graduation, Gibb became a teacher at a secondary modern school in Newham, East London.
 She then qualified as a social worker, working in the neighbourhood of Scotswood in Newcastle upon Tyne.
 She rose through the profession to become deputy director of social services in Kensington and Chelsea in 1988, and then became director in 1990.
-In 2003, Gibbs was appointed the chief executive of Camden London Borough Council, in which post she remained until 2011.
+In 2003, Gibb was appointed the chief executive of Camden London Borough Council, in which post she remained until 2011.

 Other work

 Gibb served as a non-executive director of the boards of NHS England and the UK Statistics Authority, and was the chair of Skills for Care from 2014 to 2022.

 Gibb was a member of the council of Reading University from 2013 to 2016, and served as a Civil Service commissioner from 2012 to 2016 and a director of the London Marathon from 2005 to 2011.
 She was also the chair of governors of the adult-education college City Lit from 2013 to 2022.